 Dave’s Workout Secret #3 – Be innovative with your workouts.
 Don’t become overly concerned with performing the exact same exercises, especially during auxiliary or circuit type workouts.
 By training with resistance bands, I am able to change up any movement by modifying speed, direction or resistance, on the fly.

-4. Avoid following the same path all the time
+4. Avoid following the same movement pathway during every workout

 The body is a 3-dimensional machine.
 Keep that in mind when training.
 Let the body move through different patterns of movement during a workout.
 In turn, by changing direction the load can decrease without sacrificing the challenge.